MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-set-up-prepayments.md

 ---
-title: Set Up Prepayments
+title: Set Up Prepayments | Microsoft Docs
-description: Learn how to configure Business Central so that you can use prepayments to invoice and collect deposits from customers and remit deposits to vendors.
+description: Prepayments are payments that are invoiced and posted to a sales or purchase prepayment order before final invoicing.
+You might require a deposit before you manufacture items to order, or you might require payment before you ship items to a customer.
+The prepayments functionality enables you to invoice and collect deposits required from customers or to remit deposits to vendors.
+Thus, you can ensure that all payments are posted against an invoice.
 author: edupont04
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
-ms.search.keyword: prepayment
+ms.search.keywords: prepayment
-ms.search.form: 314, 459, 460, 664
-ms.date: 10/27/2021
+ms.date: 04/01/2020
 ms.author: edupont
-ms.openlocfilehash: 9d9decead1e6207915fd3a162cadae0354f0f257
+ms.openlocfilehash: c1e129947d6230578b5c553fd985030e2f5ebc5c
-ms.sourcegitcommit: f4b32ba1f926a2a712400c36305616f320757723
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/08/2022
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "8100922"
+ms.locfileid: "3182844"
 ---
 # <a name="set-up-prepayments"></a>Set Up Prepayments
 If you require your customers to submit payment before you ship an order to them, or if your vendor requires you to submit payment before they ship an order to you, you can use the Prepayment functionality.
-The prepayments functionality enables you to invoice and collect deposits required from customers or to remit deposits to vendors, to ensure that all partial payments are posted against an invoice.
+The functionality enables you to invoice and collect deposits required from customers or to remit deposits to vendors, and to ensure that all partial payments are posted against an invoice.
 For more information, see [Create Prepayment Invoices](finance-how-to-create-prepayment-invoices.md).

 Before you can post prepayment invoices, you have to set up the posting accounts in the general ledger, and you have to set up number series for prepayment documents.
 You must specify an account for prepayments related to sales and an account for prepayments related to purchasing.
 You can specify the same posting accounts to be used for all prepayments related to all general business posting groups or general product posting groups, or you can specify specific accounts for specific posting groups for sales and purchasing, respectively.
 This depends on your company's requirements for tracking prepayments.

 You can define the percentage of the line amount that will be invoiced for prepayment, for a customer or vendor, for all items or selected items.
 After you complete the setup, you can generate prepayment invoices from sales and purchase orders.
 You can use the default percentages for each sales or purchase line, or you can change the amounts on the invoice as needed.
 For example, you can specify a total amount for the entire order.

-> [!NOTE]
-> We recommend that you do not use a prepayment percentage of 100 in the following cases:
->
-> * If you are located in North America.
-Due to how taxes are calculated, a prepayment percentage of 100 can lead to issues with prepayment invoices.
-> * In all regions, if you manually deduct a payment discount from the invoice.
-A prepayment percentage of 100 will not automatically leave an amount from which to deduct the discount.
->
-> Also, when you're using prepayment percentage of 100, [!INCLUDE[prod_short](includes/prod_short.md)] might need to create off-setting rounding entries.
-When that happens, you will need to choose a G/L account in the **Invoice Rounding Account** field on the **Customer Posting Groups** page.
-This is true even if you have not turned on the **Invoice Rounding** toggle on the **Sales & Receivables Setup** page.
-If you do not specify an account you you will not be able to post prepayment invoices.

 Because the prepaid amount belongs to the buyer until they have received the goods or services, you need to set up general ledger accounts to hold the prepayment amounts until the final invoice is posted.
 Sales prepayments must be recorded in a liabilities account until the items are shipped.
 Purchase prepayments must be recorded in an assets account until the items are received.
 In addition, you must set up a separate general ledger account for each GST identifier.